-Chelsea Football Club's Stamford Bridge plans approved by mayor - BBC News
+Mayor backs new Chelsea stadium plans

 The new stadium has been designed by architects Herzog and de Meuron, who were also responsible for the "Birds Nest" Olympic stadium in Beijing.

-Chelsea's owner Roman Abramovich wanted to increase capacity at Chelsea on match days.
+Chelsea owner Roman Abramovich has long wanted to increase match-day capacity.

+In 2011, the club lost a vote to buy the freehold of Stamford Bridge from Chelsea Pitch Owners (CPO) - a group owned largely by supporters to ensure the ground cannot be sold for development without its agreement.

-He was thwarted in 2012 in his attempt to redevelop Battersea Power Station for a new stadium, losing out to property developers now building luxury apartments on the site.
+Mr Abramovich was then thwarted in 2012 in his attempt to redevelop Battersea Power Station for a new stadium, losing out to property developers now building luxury apartments on the site.

+The BBC understands Chelsea is in negotiations with the FA to play fixtures at Wembley Stadium while the development work is being carried out.

+Twickenham Stadium was mooted, but the Rugby Football Union (RFU) has since ruled it out due, the BBC understands, to concerns over the practicalities of hosting football fixtures.